 Overall, workers’ satisfaction about wages and working conditions was found to be relatively good, with almost all workers being either ‘fully’ or ‘partly’ satisfied about their wages and working conditions, with also encouraging results on retention and turnover rates.

 Propensity of workers to stay at least one more year was rather high.
-The performance of two factories -including on the living wage front- were particularly outstanding so that they were granted the Fair Wage certification.
+The performance of four factories -including on the living wage front- were particularly outstanding so that they were granted the Fair Wage certification.
 The other remaining factories were invited to engage in a remediation process for improving their performance in the wage areas that were found to be less strong -notably on the number of working hours on which PUMA will conduct management training for all its Tier 1 suppliers in 2022.

-More assessments of this type will be carried out in 2022 -notably to more suppliers in Bangladesh, Cambodia, and Indonesia but also in Vietnam – to progressively help other PUMA suppliers to progressively move towards fairer wage levels and practices in the entire supply chain.
+More assessments of this type will be carried out in 2022 -notably to more suppliers in Bangladesh, Cambodia, and Indonesia but also in Vietnam – to progressively help a higher number of PUMA suppliers to progressively move towards fairer wage levels and practices in the entire supply chain.